 If you intend to be self-employed in this next chapter of your life, you’ll need to show you have at least two years’ relevant experience in the field in which you intend to self-employ.
-That experience needs to also be pretty current, from within the five years preceding the date on which you first apply.
+That experience needs to also be pretty current, from within the five years preceding the date on which you first apply, and classified as either a cultural activity or athletics ie. a freelance journalist, sports star or musician.
 You’ll need to undergo a medical exam by a Canada-approved physician, whom you can find here; and get a police certificate, which you can learn about here.

 The process in Québec is a bit different